 Prof. Johan Chang

 The Swiss Free Electron Laser (SwissFEL) facility is expected to generate breakthroughs in our understanding of ultrafast photochemistry, photobiology and condensed matter dynamics.
-In the effort to setup x-ray diffraction experiments for quantum matter systems in pulsed magnetic fields, no commercial product could meet the extreme conditions (low temperatures and compact dimensions).
+In the effort to setup x-ray diffraction experiments for quantum matter systems in pulsed magnetic fields (image to the left), no commercial product could meet the extreme conditions; low temperatures and compact dimensions.
 Stimulated by these requirements, a novel cryostat design was developed by Dominik Biscette.
 In spring 2017, the first prototype was produced and shown to exceed the desired functionality (see the cool-down curve below).
 With the new design, a low base temperature is reached with a faster cooling rate and a reduction of physical dimensions, surpassing existing cryostats.
 A patent application of the design principle was filed in 2019.
 In the same year saw the founding of condenZero.
 The company aims to implement this cryostat technology for cryo-TEM sample holders.

 New office location

 Similar to Damian, we had known Robin when he worked together with us during his apprenticeship at ETH Zurich